pchi17/interview_homework/README.md

 rake db:reset
 ```

-This will set up the database and it also create 2 users: 'teacher' and 'student'.
+This will set up the database and it also create 2 users: 'philip' and 'mike'.

 To start the web server, run